Parquery/persipubsub/README.rst

 Catch up with latest message
 """"""""""""""""""""""""""""

-In case your subscriber is slow, the queue is growing and you want to want to receive the latest messages.
+In case when the subscriber's loop is spinning slower then the publisher's, there is a possibility receive the latest message and discard the others ones.

 .. code-block:: python